Emergency Furnace Repair

 Here are a few examples of furnace malfunctions and their likely causes:

-- If your condenser does not run properly, it may be possible that you don’t have any power, that the thermostat is set too high or that the motor or compressor is faulty.
+- If your condenser does not run properly, it may be possible that you do not have power supply, that the thermostat is set too high or that the motor or compressor is faulty.

 - If you experience uneven or inadequate cooling, it may mean that your distribution system is out of balance, the unit is not big enough or that the evaporator got dirty or clogged.